rruiter87/TcControl/README.md

 ## Other function blocks

-The function blocks used in `Signal` can also be used as stand alone function blocks.
+The function blocks used in `Signal` can also be used as stand-alone function blocks.
 The following function blocks are defined.

 - `Derivative`: Take derivative of a value.
 - `InfiniteImpulseResponse`: Infinite impulse response (IIR) filter.